ylyma/tp/docs/UserGuide.md

 **Examples:**

-- `comment 3 This applicant has an OHS disciplinary record`
+- `comment 3 Hardworking and studious`
-    - Comments on the third applicant.
+    - Comments on the third applicant with the comment: "Hardworking and studious"

 **Expected outputs:**

-- Applicant corresponding to the given index is commented.
-- Confirmation message: `"Applicant at index INDEX has been successfully commented on."`
+- Successfully commenting on the applicant at the corresponding index:<br> `"Applicant at index INDEX has been successfully commented on."`

 **Errors:**

+- Missing index:<br>
-- Missing index: `**“Error: Missing index.
-Please follow the format: 'view INDEX'.”**`
+`“Error: Missing index.
+Please follow the format: 'view INDEX'.”`
-- Index out of range: `**“Error: Invalid index.
-Please enter an index within range.”**`
+- Index out of range:<br>
+`“Error: Invalid index.
+Please enter an index within range.”`

 ---